radicalappdev/radical-canvatorium/README.md

 Update the dev script in `package.json` to `"dev": "nuxt dev --https --ssl-cert cert.pem --ssl-key key.pem",`

+### Troubleshooting an issue with Vite / Nuxt

-macOS is using node v19.8.1 and npm v 9.5.1
+When setting up a new Windows machine I was unable to get the project to run.
+I came to the mac to document the node and npm versions. macOS is using node v19.8.1 and npm v 9.5.1

+I tried to server the mac version and it generated the same error.
+I looked at the recent commits and the only major change was the inclusion of the babylon-loaders.
+I commented out the loaders and launched a new terminal window.
+The project launched successfully.